-In its 140 years, Queen Victoria Market has had a colourful and sometimes controversial history.
-During that time, the site has been a cemetery, a livestock market and a wholesale fruit and vegetable market.
+The Queen Victoria Market has had a colourful and sometimes controversial history.
+The site has been a cemetery, a livestock market and a wholesale fruit and vegetable market.
 Each of these operations has its own history and an element of controversy.

 The Queen Victoria Market was officially opened on 20 March 1878, a range of markets having operated from the site in varying forms prior to that date.